-CPR instructors must themselves be trained in performing cardiopulmonary resuscitation, and be prepared to teach at least one CPR class every two years.
-Both the American Heart Association and the American Red Cross offer CPR instructor certification, which allows volunteers to teach CPR courses in the community.
-There are no prerequisites to enter the training process for CPR instruction, other than an interest and willingness to volunteer to teach.
+CPR instructors must be trained in performing cardiopulmonary resuscitation and be prepared to teach at least one CPR class every two years.
+Both the American Heart Association and the American Red Cross offer CPR instructor certification, allowing volunteers to teach CPR courses in the community.

 Licenses and Certifications

 The American Heart Association and American Red Cross certify CPR instructors who have successfully completed the training program.
 CPR instructor certifications are valid for two years.
 As long as an instructor has maintained teaching activity, the certification is easily renewed.
 However, there may be a recertification fee.

 Students interested in becoming CPR instructors can complete instructor and CPR training through the American Heart Association or the American Red Cross.
 The certification is valid for two years as long as the individual is maintaining responsibilities.